maxboeck/whimsical/src/posts/2020-10-27-johalloran.md

 twitter: jamespohalloran
 ---

-James' website features a line-drawing avatar that changes shape when you hover of the different sections.
+James' website features a line-drawing avatar that changes shape when you hover over the different sections.